-Below we’ll look at the communities dedicated to WordPress, Joomla, and Drupal.
+Below we’ll look at the communities dedicated to HubSpot, WordPress, Joomla, and Drupal.

 You may prefer to find your own answers when learning how to use WordPress.
 In that case, feel free to browse the over two million topics discussed in the official WordPress support forum.
 Or check out the WordPress Codex, an official online manual from the developers of WordPress that covers everything from installing the WordPress software to creating a custom plugin.

 Joomla also has a powerful global community dedicated to supporting the platform, though it’s smaller than the WordPress community.
 According to official Joomla statistics shared at the 2017 Joomla World Conference, 780 core developers have contributed over 370,000 lines of code to improve it since its launch and almost 700,000 members regularly engage with each other in the Joomla support forum to discuss the software.
 To meet up with fellow users, you can attend the conference or other events like JoomlaDays and JoomlaCamps held all over the world.

 To learn more about Joomla, you can check out its online collaborative community manual.
 This documentation is made up of over 8,000 articles written, maintained, and translated by Joomla community members.
 If you still haven’t found an answer, you can read through more than 300,000 posts in the Joomla support forum.